 The Statement of Revenues, Expenses and Changes in Net Position distinguishes operating revenues and expenses from non-operating revenues and expenses.
 Operating revenues and expenses generally result from providing services in connection with the Authority's ongoing operations.
 The principal operating revenues, water sales, result from exchange transactions in which each party receives and gives up essentially equal value.
 Operating expenses include the cost of services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as non-operating revenues or expenses.
-These include investment earnings and interest expense.
+These include property tax revenues, investment earnings, and interest expense.